Sunday, April 19, 2009

 Boston Marathon 1982: When Things Go Wrong!

-It took me eight tries, but I finally had qualified for first my Boston in 1981.
-That meant I was ready to fulfil a long time dream and run the Boston Marathon for the first time.
-I got myself in great shape for the 1982 race.
+It took me eight tries, but I finally qualified for first my Boston in a race in 1981 (you had to run a sub 2:50 marathon to qualify for Boston back then).
+That meant I was ready to fulfill a long time dream to run the Boston Marathon.
+I got myself in fantastic shape for the 1982 race, probably the best shape I have ever been in for a marathon (which meant I did long runs).
 I was living on the Cape and taking night school classes at Northeastern University in Boston to get a teaching certificate.
-I had just started student teaching in a fourth grade in Duxbury, Ma. and I could not wait for the race.
-There was a major April snowstorm a couple of weeks before the race but by race day the weather got unbearably warm.
+I had just started student teaching in a fourth grade classroom in Duxbury, Ma. and I could not wait for the race.
+There was a major April snowstorm a couple of weeks before the race but by race day the weather became unbearably warm.

 We hightailed it back to the start and wished each other good luck.
-Jim would be starting in the seeded runners section.
+Jim would be starting in the seeded runners section with a number in the 50s.
 I would not!
 I don't remember much about the first half of the race.
 I was taking it all in.
-I remember going through Wellesley and was feeling real good, although I am sure I was getting hot at that point.
-I know I was shooting for a 2:42 marathon and I believe I was on pace at that point.
+I remember going through Wellesley and feeling real good, although I am sure I was getting hot at that point.
+I was shooting for a 2:42 marathon and I was under pace at that point.
 I remember it getting warm, hot, and then very hot.
 The sun was glaring down on the streets.
 I don't remember Heartbreak Hill, but I do remember after it.
 I was getting incredibly hot, thirsty, and lethargic.
 I started stopping and drinking every cup of fluid and eating every orange handed to me for miles.
 Nothing helped.
 It felt like my brain was melting.
 It got incredibly hard to run as I was feeling dizzy, lightheaded, and prickly, but I HAD to finish.
 I waited so long to do my first Boston that I was not going to drop out, so I had to keep walking and looking for handouts of water.
 I remember the incredible noise running through the buildings near the finish on Hereford Street and eventually finishing.
-I remember going underneath a building (a garage) and trying to get some energy back into my body.
+I recall going underneath a building (a garage) and slumping down while trying to get some energy back into my body.
 I was not in good shape at all.
 Eventually I could walk again and that was that, except I desperately wanted to know who had won the race.

 If you know your Boston History, this race was the greatest marathon of all time (in my opinion as Alberto Salazar and Dick Beardsley had their incredible dual in the sun).
 Knowing how hot it was that day in the glaring sun, those two runners ran such a "killer" race (and it did seem to kill the running careers of both of these two great athletes).

 My finishing time was embarrassing, but I finished, as I ran 3:23:58 for 3933rd place.
-I eventually found Jim Whitnah and he had dropped out on a bridge somewhere.
+I eventually found Jim Whitnah and he had dropped out on a bridge somewhere in the middle of the race.
 I am not sure if it was because of the heat, an injury, or the ridiculousness of his running costume.
 I would love to see a picture of him running in the top 100 dressed like he was.

 I chowed down at a McDonald's (what I considered fine cuisine at the time) and drank everything I could.
 Still when I got home I was eight pounds lighter that I had been before the race!

-Five days after that Boston I ran a five mile race in Hyannis and finished in 26:36 for a PR.
-The next week I was playing in a softball game and slid into a base.
+Five days after that Boston I ran a five mile race in Hyannis and finished in 3rd place in 26:36 for a PR after being passed for the lead by two guys in the last 1/2 mile (one of them a sub 2:30 marathoner) so I recovered well and was still in good shape.
+The next week I was playing in a softball game and slid into first base.
 The base was really a sack of sand.
 I broke a few bones in my ankle and foot.